 This dish is not only easy to make but so colorful, it makes you happy just to look at it!
 The simple marinade is made of 6 ingredients and also used as a glaze during grilling.

 I used fresh pineapple in this dish.
-My Hubby cored it using this fantastic tool from OXO and the juice we got from it was just enough for the marinade.
+My Hubby cored it using a pineapple corer and the juice we got from it was just enough for the marinade.
+Combine the following ingredients:

 Perfectly grilled kabobs with pineapple, chicken, peppers and onions.
 Light and healthy summer dinner idea!